-are not also City of Spokane Arterials are not considered arterial streets for purposes of this Title.
+^[3] On sites with frontages longer than 300 feet, sign area earned from the first 300 feet may not be used on the second sign.
+For example, a 350-foot street frontage may have a 200 sq. ft. and a 50 sq. ft. freestanding sign.
+Interstate freeways, United States highways, state routes that are not also City of Spokane Arterials are not considered arterial streets for purposes of this Title.
 Sites with frontage on more than one arterial are allowed a freestanding sign on each arterial.
 The size allocation for each freestanding sign shall be calculated independently using only the length of the arterial frontage adjacent to the freestanding sign.
 The square footage allowance for freestanding signs for one arterial shall not be transferred to other arterials.

-[4] Where a site has no arterial street frontage, one freestanding sign is allowed.

-[5] The maximum sign area may be an additional twenty-five square feet for each additional business on a site having more than one business, up to a maximum area of one hundred fifty square feet.

-[6] This height limit is for the total height of the combined sign face and sign structure.

-[7] These signs may be allowed in addition to signs attached to buildings and freestanding signs when they meet the standards of SMC 17C.240.210(D) and SMC 17C.240.220.
+- [4] Where a site has no arterial street frontage, one freestanding sign is allowed. - [5] The maximum sign area may be an additional twenty-five square feet for each additional business on a site having more than one business, up to a maximum area of one hundred fifty square feet. - [6] This height limit is for the total height of the combined sign face and sign structure. - [7] These signs may be allowed in addition to signs attached to buildings and freestanding signs when they meet the standards of SMC 17C.240.240(HD) and SMC 17C.240.240(G)220.

-Table 17C.240-3 Sign Features for All Signs in Table 17C.240-2 GC, CC2, Downtown, CB, LI, HI, O, OR, NR, NMU, CC1 & CC4 Electronic Message Center Sign Features Allowed [1][2] Lighting Direct, Indirect, or Internal Maximum Distance Extending into ROW See SMC 17C.240.220(E) Maximum Area Extending into ROW See SMC 17C.240.220(E) Bonus Allowance for Outstanding Design See SMC 17C.240.290
+Table 17C.240-3 Sign Features for All Signs in Tables 17C.240-1 and 17C.240-2 GC, CC2, Downtown, CB, LI & HI O, OR, NR, NMU, CC1 & CC4 Electronic Message Center Sign Features Yes [1] Yes [1] Not Permitted in CC4 Zone Lighting Direct, Indirect, or Internal Same Maximum Distance Extending into ROW See SMC 17C.240.240(C) Same Maximum Area Extending into ROW See SMC 17C.240.240(C) Same Bonus Allowance for Outstanding Design See SMC 17C.240.290 Same Voc - Allowed No - Probi hitad